pkumar2991/designPatterns/Behavioral/Observer Design Pattern.md

 ### Definition
 >The Observer design pattern is a behavioral design pattern where an object, known as the subject or observable, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
 This pattern is commonly used to implement distributed event handling systems, where a subject needs to notify multiple observers about changes in its state.

+`The observer pattern defines a one-to-many dependency between objects so that when one object changes state, all of its dependents are notified and updated automatically.`

+### Components
+1. Subject - Object which is being observed by the observer.
+2. Concrete Subject - Implementation classes of the Subject interface.
+3. Observer - An object which observes the Subject.
+4. Concrete Observer - Implementation classes of the Observer interface.
 ### Problem Statement
 Build a system which should notify users when the stock of the asked product is available.
 For instance, an user is looking for a smart tv and AC to purchase it online from E-commerce website but it's not available in the stock.
 The website provides a feature to allow user to subscribe a notification channel.
 It sends notification to the user when the product is available in the stock.